superdesk/web-publisher/docs/contributing/code/security.rst

 If you think that you have found a security issue in Superdesk Web Publisher, don't use the bug tracker and don't publish it publicly.
 Instead, all security issues must be sent to **security [at] superdesk.org**.
-Emails sent to this address are forwarded to the Superdesk Web Publisher core-team private mailing-list.
+Emails sent to this address are forwarded to the Superdesk Web Publisher core-team private mailing list.

 Resolving Process
 -----------------

 For each report, we first try to confirm the vulnerability.
-When it is confirmed, the core-team works on a solution following these steps:
+When it is confirmed, the core team works on a solution following these steps:

 #.
 Send an acknowledgement to the reporter;
 #.
 Work on a patch;